CoMakery/tfci/cryptoequity-cobudgeting-currency.md

 P2P culture is something of interest to me but it’s also a trend that is gaining popularity.

-**Ed West:** We live in a culture where there are rules but we also implicitly accept exceptions.
+**Edward West:** We live in a culture where there are rules but we also implicitly accept exceptions.
 How can a world organized by smart contracts avoid becoming dystopic?
 For instance, there’s a clause in my lease that says if I’m late I have to pay 15% penalty and if I don’t pay twice I will be evicted.
 Where does human judgement and mercy come in.
 Or, what if I speed on the freeway.
 How do you negotiate against a Distributed Autonomous Corporation?

 **Primavera De Filippi: ** It’s wrong to assume that a smart contract is an exclusively computer mediated mechanism.
 For you can add an arbitration clause that requires that a judge interprets.
 You can create a governance system that includes humans.
 As soon as there is a leap of complexity then you probably want to rely on human beings.
 But in this case you can see: here is the point a person was asked to make a decision and here is what they said.
 It can be a human system but it’s organized in a decentralized manner.